dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/authentication/index.md

 Now we get to implement that!

 🚀 We're going to use the [`bcryptjs`](https://github.com/dcodeIO/bcrypt.js) module for this.
-So you should `yarn add bcryptjs` now and import it.
+So you should `npm install bcryptjs` now and import it.

 #### Saving Salt+Hash